lpredrum136/HomePage/README.md

-# HomePage
+# Project 0

-Small project to explore HTML, CSS, SCSS and Bootstrap.
-A web page for myself.
+Web Programming with Python and JavaScript